coralblocks/CoralRing/README.md

 <pre>
 <b>Note:</b> CoralRing allows the exchange of messages <i>inside the same machine</i>.
-For a multicast message middleware solution to build distributed systems across multiple machines using the sequencer architecture you should refer to <a href="https://www.coralblocks.com/index.php/state-of-the-art-distributed-systems-with-coralmq/">this article</a>.
+For a multicast message middleware solution to build distributed systems across multiple machines using the <i>sequencer architecture</i> you should refer to <a href="https://www.coralblocks.com/index.php/state-of-the-art-distributed-systems-with-coralmq/">this article</a>.
 </pre>

 ## Blocking Ring